tomlof/pylearn-epac/README.md

 pipe.fit(X=X, y=y).predict(X=X)
 ```

 - `Methods(Node+, reducer)`: Build workflow with parallel execution of `Nodes`.
    It is the basic parallelization node.
 In the bottom-up results it applies the
-   reducer (if provided) and results are passed up to the parrent node.
-It ensure
+   reducer (if provided) and results are passed up to the parent node.
+It ensures
    that their are collisions between children intermediary by trying to differentiate
    them using arguments.